Answers · UK 2025/26

 Full answer

-UK Statutory Sick Pay (SSP) for 2025/26 is £118.75/week (up from £116.75) — paid by employers to qualifying employees who are too ill to work.
-Eligibility: employed earnings averaging at least £125/week (the Lower Earnings Limit), at least 4 days off sick in a row including non-working days, and notification to your employer following their rules.
-Waiting days: the first 3 days of any sickness absence are unpaid ("waiting days") — SSP starts from day 4.
+UK Statutory Sick Pay (SSP) for 2026/27 is £123.25/week (up from £118.75) — paid by employers to qualifying employees who are too ill to work.
+Eligibility: employed earnings averaging at least £129/week (the Lower Earnings Limit) and notification to your employer following their rules.
+From April 2026 (Employment Rights Act 2025) the previous 3 unpaid "waiting days" are abolished — SSP is now payable from day 1 of sickness, capped at the lower of £123.25 or 80% of your average weekly earnings.
 You can re-link absences within 8 weeks if you become unwell again.
 Maximum SSP period: 28 weeks per period of incapacity.
 SSP is taxable and counts as earnings for NI.
 Many employers offer enhanced contractual sick pay (full pay for X weeks, half pay for Y weeks).
 When SSP runs out, you may qualify for Employment and Support Allowance (ESA) or Universal Credit.
 Self-employed people are not eligible for SSP — they should apply for new-style ESA.

 Try the calculator